nvtkaszpir/3d-print/prusa-connect-proxy/README.md

 ## Difference between versions

-- `prusa-connect-proxy-debug` - dumps traffic to log files under `logs/` dir, which will turn HUGE use it for just to see around what runs in the network for few hours
+- `prusa-connect-proxy-debug` - dumps traffic to log files under `logs/` dir, which will turn HUGE, use it for just to see around what runs in the network for few hours
 - `prusa-connect-proxy-stdout` - run in normal mode with basic logs to stdout and stderr, **this is preferred way** to run it in day to day operation